Amandaynzhou/troubleshooting/README.md

 #### Miscellaneous
 check fold size `du -sh`

-check store quota ` quota -s`
+check store quota in server ` quota -s`

 if gcc<4.9, maskrcnn-benchmark will have 'segment dump' problem.
-To upgrade gcc, check http://luiarthur.github.io/gccinstall
+If you do not have root, but want to upgrade gcc version, check http://luiarthur.github.io/gccinstall

+If UnicodeDecodeError accured when collect env, a pytorch bug need to be fixed before run the code.
+Check:https://github.com/facebookresearch/maskrcnn-benchmark/issues/265